gocd/docs.go.cd/advanced_usage/compare_pipelines.md

 ---
 description: Compare any two builds of a pipeline and see changes
-keywords: GoCD pipeline, builds, build changes, pipelnie compare, pipeline history
+keywords: GoCD pipeline, builds, build changes, pipeline compare, pipeline history
 ---

 # Compare Builds